 2. Choose a Source

 So we discussed how to make a bootable Ubuntu USB drive in windows this article.
-Hope you guys understood everything.
+I hope you guys understood everything.
 If you face any difficulty in following any of the steps, just let me know and I’ll be there for you.